syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_sagemaker.rst

 * When using SageMaker managed warm pools with the SageMaker backend, it is important to use ``start_jobs_without_delay=False`` when creating the :class:`~syne_tune.Tuner`.
-* Warm pools are a billable resource, and you may incur extra costs.
+* Warm pools are a billable resource, and you may incur extra costs arising from the fact that up to ``n_workers`` instances are kept running for about 10 minutes at the end of your experiment.
 You have to request warm pool quota increases for instance types you would like to use.
 For our example, you need to have quotas for (at least) four ``ml.g4dn.xlarge`` instances, **both** for training and warm pool usage.
 * As a sanity check, you can watch the training jobs in the console.
 You should see ``InUse`` and ``Reused`` in the *Warm pool status* column.
   Running the example above, the first 4 jobs should complete in about 7 to 8